 Address Passeig de Sant Joan, north of Parc de la Ciutadella.

 A few hundred meters separate the triumphal arch from the Parc de la Ciutadella.
 The park area, which extends over more than 17 hectares, originally occupied the star-shaped citadel of the city of Barcelona.
 In 1866 the facility was razed.
 Only a few buildings remained.
 One of these objects that has been saved over time is the former arsenal.
 Today the Catalan Parliament meets in the rooms.

 Barcelona's city fathers copied the gardens from the Jardin du Luxembourg in Paris.
-Large green areas, trees, a lake as well as the fairytale Cascada Fontserè i Mestre make the park a magnet for young and old.
-The lake in the center of the park is interspersed with islands and is ideal for rowing boat trips.
+Large green areas, trees, a lake and the fairytale Cascada Fontserè i Mestre make the park an attraction for young and old.
+The lake in the center of the park, interspersed with islands, is suitable for rowing boats.
 The world exhibition of 1888 took place in the park area.

 The archaeological site of El Born

-An entire district fell victim to the construction of the Citadel of Barcelona in the early 18th century.
+An entire district fell victim to the construction of Barcelona's citadel in the early 18th century.
 Thousands of people lost their homes.
-Barcelona's citadel was in military use for nearly 150 years.
-Then it was torn down.
-On the huge fortress area, today's La Ribera district, the El Born market hall built.
+Barcelona's citadel was used militarily for almost 150 years.
+Then came the demolition.
+The market hall El Born was built on the huge fortress area, today's district of La Ribera.
 It was opened in 1876.